Carricaner/redis-implement/README.md

   connected publicly by default, even it is accessible for EC2s under the same VPC.

 ## Future Work
+- Adjust the parameters of data structures in Redis to make it more granular.
+- Use Redis Cluster (distributed)

-- [Optional] Try to upload the image to AWS ECR
+- Upload the image to AWS ECR and consider using AWS ECS as workers.
+- Write API Document
+- Publish the app as a library, and other projects can use the features consistently.